Accessibility Testing

 Photo sensitivity

-Catch animations and other types of flashing content that can cause seizures or other physical affects.
+Catch animations and other types of flashing content that can cause seizures or other physical effects.

 Navigation aids